What does Lawrence mean?

 Lawrence is a very prominent first name for males (#63 out of 1220, Top 5%) and also a very prominent last name for all people (#219 out of 150436, Top 1%).
 (2000 U.S. Census)

 Presented below is the birth name popularity of Lawrence for boys.
 Lawrence reached its top rank of #29 in the U.S. during 1940-1949, and is presently at #462.
 (2014 Birth Statistics)

-Shown below is a comparison of the popularity of Lawrence and corresponding names.
 Lorenzo (#227 last year), Larry (#510), Lorenz, Loren, Lorin, Lorne, Lon, Lars, Lauren, Laurence and Lonny are the popular alternative forms of Lawrence (#462 last year) ranked in the Top 1000.
 Variants like Laureano are seldom used.
 Adoption of these boy names was at its highest during 1960-1969 (usage of 0.4305%) and is now significantly less (usage 0.1501%, down 65.1%), with versions such as Larry, Lawrence, Laurence, Lonny and Lauren falling out of style.
-(Top 1000 Birth Names Records, 2014)
+Shown below is a comparison of the popularity of Lawrence and corresponding names.
+(2014 Birth Statistics)